jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 payloads sent and received in the communication between these components.

-Talking about this boot request should provide some shared terminology and allow me to introduce some of the fundamental components that are written about in other articles.
+Talking about this boot request should provide some shared terminology and allow us to introduce some of the fundamental components that are written about in other articles.

 The boot request described here is deliberately simple.
 We want to start with